Diallo75012/rust_kubernetes_uprgade_TUI/notes.md

 - [x] add `user input` versions desired when the app launches so that it can run smoothly and store in a new state
 - [x] for step `Upgrade Plan` add a special state capture from lines of `upgrade plan` command and store the versions, thenmake a comparison to fail app no good
 - [ ] activate next step that now we have the repeatable patterns and do step by step starting with `Pull Repo Key`
-- [ ] add in each steps `lib.rs` a `command` to with `ssh` version of the command to run it on `worker` node so need to check `node_role` for all steps
+- [x] add in each steps `lib.rs` a `command` with `ssh` version of the command to run it on `worker` node so need to check `node_role` for all steps
-- [ ] do next steps to the end and make sure to check how to get output of ssh command and what is ran from control plane and what is ran using ssh
+- [x] do next steps to the end and make sure to check how to get output of ssh command and what is ran from control plane and what is ran using ssh
 - [ ] add function that checks if `Kube DNS Proxy version matched` and `draw a last sentence` to say that the `upgrade is done` user can exit with `q`

 # 12. State logic updates of shared_state decision